FH-Potsdam/disa-gotchi-gpt3/prompt-gpt3.md

 1. I was invited to a birthday party but I feel insecure because I don't know anybody.
 So I don't know if I will go.

+  2. I'm not sure about answering this phone call.
+I know the person who's calling but not so much, and I don't like talking on the phone...

+  3. I came all the way to my friend's place but I'm still not sure about going to their birthday party.
+I don't know anybody!

-2. I've just met this group of people at the party and they seem nice, but at the same time I feel so insecure about small talk.
+4. I've just met this group of people at the party and they seem nice, but at the same time I feel so insecure about small talk.

-3. I went to the birthday party and I feel bad now.
+5. I cannot sleep, tonight I went to the birthday party and I feel bad now-.
 I was very quiet and didn't talk very much.
+What if I said something wrong?
 Everyone must think I'm weird.

+  I feel like a fool!
+I was very quiet at the party and didn't talk very much.
+Probably everyone will think I'm weird.
+On the other hand, what if I said something wrong?
+What will everybody think about me?

 ## Next steps / TO DO

+**Aktuelle Prompts**

+- Weniger Euphorie (too "Empowering").
+Lieber Kleinschrittig.
+- rephrase them in a positive way > positive thoughts.

+**Prompts and stepping out the comfort zone**

+- It seems that when adding "the otherworldly" to the concept (or maybe just some parameters were removed from the prompt) the Gotchi stopped encouraging users to step out their comfort zones ("what could go wrong?", "you can do this!"). >>> Check prompt from 07.12.2022.

 **Different prompt configurations**